From Plate to Prevention: A Dietary Nutrient-aided Platform for Health Promotion in Singapore

 In the meantime, a large number of food-related datasets are released to further promote the development of food computing.
-For example, Food101~\cite{bossard2014food} is constructed to cover $101$ food categories (mostly western), containing $101,000$ images in total.
-Different from Food101, VIREO Food-172~\cite{chen2016deep} turns the focus to Chinese food and includes $172$ food categories, and $110,241$ images, respectively.
-Moreover, a Japanese food dataset UEC-Food100~\cite{matsuda2012multiple} is built to incorporate 100 popular categories.
-This UEC-Food100 dataset is then expanded to UEC-Food256~\cite{kawano2014automatic} introducing more categories from other countries, namely French, Italian, American, Chinese, Thai, Vietnamese, and Indonesian.
+For example, Food101~\cite{bossard2014food} is constructed to cover $101$ food categories, containing $101,000$ images in total, and most of its images correspond to western food.
+Different from Food101, VIREO Food-172~\cite{chen2016deep} turns its focus to Chinese food and includes $172$ food categories, and $110,241$ images, respectively.
+Moreover, a Japanese food dataset UEC-Food100~\cite{matsuda2012multiple} is built to incorporate 100 popular Japanese food categories.
+This UEC-Food100 dataset is then expanded to UEC-Food256~\cite{kawano2014automatic} introducing more food categories from other countries, namely French, Italian, American, Chinese, Thai, Vietnamese, and Indonesian.
 These released multifarious food-related datasets present researchers with ample opportunity for food computing and analysis.
 However, these datasets have their specific geographic areas and therefore, only include particular types of cuisines.
 Different from existing work, driven by \system, we investigate Singaporean food dishes and release the localized dataset \dataset, which is of vital significance to \system's provided healthcare services for Singaporeans.